kodekloudhub/community-faq/docs/code-of-conduct.md

 ### Seeking Technical Guidance?

+1. **Where to Post**: Please use our [Discourse forum](https://community.kodekloud.com/) to post technical queries.

 1. **Utilize Designated Channels**: KodeKloud community offers specific channels tailored to various topics.
-For instance, `#azure-courses` is dedicated to Azure queries.
+For instance, [AZURE](https://kodekloud.com/community/c/cloud/azure-courses/31) is dedicated to Azure queries.
 Please find the channel that best matches your query.
-If you're uncertain, feel free to begin in the `#general` channel.
+If you're uncertain, feel free to ask the correct place in the `#general` channel on Slack.

 1. **Comprehensive Queries for Effective Communication**: When asking questions, strive to incorporate all relevant details into one cohesive message.
 Additionally, consider utilizing [Slack threads](https://slack.com/intl/en-gb/help/articles/115000769927-Use-threads-to-organise-discussions) to keep the conversation organized.
 This practice enhances clarity and preserves context, contributing to more productive discussions.